 Your rotator cuff houses an essential group of muscles and tendons that assist the shoulder joint with everyday function.
 When you injure your rotator cuff, you risk anything from weeks of recovery to complete loss of mobility.
-Because rotator cuff muscles need appropriate support in recovery, it’s critical to avoid certain exercises while you heal.
+To support your healing process, it’s crucial to be aware of exercises to avoid with a rotator cuff injury while implementing safe exercises that promote recovery.

 Overhead lifts or presses require heavy strain on the shoulder area.
 If you are recovering from a rotator cuff injury, it’s crucial to avoid shoulder movements like these.